Back to Top

 What You'll Study

-The Augusta University Anthropology program focuses on three subfields of anthropology: cultural anthropology, biological anthropology and archeology.
-In the program you will cover topics like violence and warfare, forensic anthropology, historical archeology and medical anthropology.
+The Augusta University Anthropology program focuses on three subfields of anthropology: cultural anthropology, biological anthropology, and archaeology.
+In the program, you will cover topics like violence and warfare, forensic anthropology, historical archaeology, and medical anthropology.

 Focal Points